About the Artist

 -

 Her palette is a carefully curated selection of transparent and semi-transparent pigments.
-She preserves the whites of the paper by leaving them unpainted.
+She preserves the whites of the paper by leaving them unpainted, allowing light to emerge naturally from within the work.

 -

-For Liz, botanical art is the perfect way to combine her love of nature, plants, and art.
+For Liz, botanical art is the perfect way to combine her love of nature, plants, and creativity.

 -